-Viktor Orban, Hungarian prime minister and head of the national conservative Fidesz party, called Muslim refugees "invaders" and called Holocaust survivor George Soros a "statesman without a state" during an interview with German newspaper Bild
+Viktor Orban, Hungarian prime minister and head of the national conservative Fidesz party, called Muslim refugees "invaders" and called Holocaust survivor George Soros a "statesman without a state" during an interview with German newspaper Bild on Tuesday.

 Soros was born in Nazi-occupied Budapest in 1930 and survived the Siege of Budapest in 1945.

 A July billboard campaign against foreign influence in the country used the image of Soros with the words "Let’s not leave Soros the last laugh."
 Some of the posters were glued to the floors of trains, intending on people stepping on his face.
 The campaign was widely seen as antisemitic.

 The prime minister has long faced criticisms of antisemitism, beginning with the Soros campaign.
 He was also criticized for calling Miklós Horthy, an ally of Adolf Hitler, one of Hungary's "exceptional statesmen."
 Horthy signed anti-Jewish laws in 1920, 1938 and 1939.

 Orban also criticized Soros as a 'casino capitalist' who supports migrants and illegal immigration.

 "Mr. Soros is also running a campaign against the Hungarian government, and in that, he is not restricted by anything.
 This is an open discussion that proves the freedom of the press.
 Mr. Soros – who has made his money with casino capitalism – considers himself as a statesman without a state.
 With his money, he supports 60 non-government organizations that support migrants and illegal immigration.
 This is not about the freedom expression, but national security.
 At this point, I have to become active."

 In the same interview, Orban sharply defended his country's long-standing fight against the European Union's request to accept 1,300 Syrian refugees, claiming it would create "parallel societies."